-What do Chinese Salted Black Beans taste like?
+What do 豆豉, or Salted Chinese Black Beans, taste like?

 The aroma is very warm and sweet with a definite undertone of chocolate.
 One can often also detect hints of rich tobacco and pepper as well.
 The taste of the uncooked dry bean is quite salty, as one might imagine, and it will be instantly familiar to those who enjoy miso soup.
 It has the same umami, fermented bean flavor as Miso but there is a also a slight bitter quality that offsets the saltiness a little.
 The heavy chocolate quality of the aroma is also present in the taste but it is very much more muted.